Justin Allgaier: Early career and ARCA

 Allgaier was born in Springfield, Illinois, and raised in Riverton, Illinois, and began his racing career at the age of five in quarter midgets, winning over one hundred races and five championships.
 He began stock car racing at thirteen in the UMP Late Model Series, where he competed for three seasons.
 At the age of sixteen, he made his debut in the ARCA Re/Max Series at the Illinois State Fairgrounds Racetrack, driving the No. 99 Hoosier Tire Midwest/Law Automotive Chevrolet for Ken Schrader; he qualified twenty-ninth and finished seventeenth.
 He ran two additional races for Kerry Scherer and Bob Schacht, with a best finish of eleventh.

 Allgaier ran additional ARCA races in 2003, making six starts in the No. 86 owned by his father Mike.
 He had a sixth-place finish in his second start at Toledo Speedway, and later the best finish of third at Salem Speedway.
-The next season, he made only five starts but had a second place at Toledo.
+The next season, he made only five starts but had a second-place place at Toledo.
 In addition, he was a representative of the United States in the South Pacific Saloon Car Championship, where he had two top-fives.
 In 2005, Allgaier ran seven races in ARCA, splitting time between cars owned by Hixson Motorsports and Bobby Gerhart Racing.
 He won his first career pole at Springfield, setting a new track record, and had four top-five finishes.
 He also made his NASCAR debut in the Craftsman Truck Series, making four starts in the No. 63 MB Motorsports/Dave Porter Ford.
 He failed to make five races and did not finish higher than 26th.
 That year, he appeared on the Discovery Channel program, Driver X: The Race For The Ride.
 The show's premise was Jack Roush searching for new talent to drive Roush Racing-prepared vehicles in NASCAR's top 3 series.

 In 2006, Allgaier made his first full-time run in ARCA, ending tenth.
 He got his first career win at the Illinois State Fairgrounds Racetrack, becoming the first Springfield area resident to win in the 72-year history of championship auto racing at the fairgrounds.
 He made three more Truck races for MB and had a twenty-first-place finish at Kansas Speedway.
 In 2007, he won his second career ARCA race at Salem and finished fourth in points.
 He also won two features in a midget car at Angell Park Speedway and placed 3rd in the Chili Bowl behind Tony Stewart and J. J. Yeley.

 Allgaier returned for another full season in ARCA in 2008, driving for his family team once again.
 He won six races, including the final three, and won the series championship by a slim margin.
 He broke Frank Kimmel's eight-year streak of winning the championship in that series.
 He also returned to NASCAR, finishing 21st in a Truck race at Kentucky Speedway.